Example from a protocol YAML

 - Decision consistency -- ensure changes do not contradict active architectural decisions

-Memory compliance findings are advisory in flexible gates and enforcement-level in strict gates.
+Memory compliance findings are advisory when human_approval: false and enforcement-level when human_approval: true.

 Domain Pack Checklists